 Scholarships for Study Abroad

 Travel grants are available through SHM.
-Most students receive approximately $300 to $700; however, some students have also received full airfare.
+Students may receive approximately $300 to $500; however, some students have also received full airfare.
 Scholarships or stipends are not guaranteed.
 Awards are based on a combination of high academic achievement and financial need.
 Please contact faculty in charge of your preferred SHM study abroad program for more information.

 Additional funding may be available through UOGP.